Contract Cancellation: Everything You Need to Know

 5 Ways to Terminate a Contract

 - Impossibility of Performance: A contract requires that at least two parties work together.
 This collaboration is referred to as a performance.
 A company can hire a person to perform a function.
 Once that person completes the job agreed to in the contract, they have performed their part.
-If the person cannot perform the job for some reason, this is referred to as impossibility of performance.
+If the person cannot perform the job for some reason, this is referred to as the impossibility of performance.
 A company can terminate a contract in a case like this.

 - Breach of Contract: If a contract is deliberately not honored by someone in the contract, it is referred to as a breach of contract and can result in the termination of the contract.
 A breach can happen if one or more parties do not meet the agreed-upon obligations.
 A material breach lets the hiring party sue for money.
 An immaterial breach does not let anyone sue for money.